Collaboration for Environment, Health & Safety

 The Collaboration for Environment, Health & Safety (CEH&S)

-acknowledge and facilitate the many industrial environmental and
+acknowledge and facilitate the many industrial environment, health and

-safety and health management endeavors with which JMU faculty, staff,
+safety (EH&S) management endeavors with which JMU faculty, staff,

 students have been involved.
 CEH&S is not an administrative unit;

 it serves as a conduit to the faculty involved and/or interested in